 Whether you’re prepping to sell your home or just looking to freshen up your interiors, choosing a home decor theme is paramount.
-Decor themes don’t have to be strict or rigid, but a guiding theme will help you create a cohesive feel for your home.
+Home decor themes don’t have to be strict or rigid, but a guiding theme will help you create a cohesive feel for your home.

 Switching up your style doesn’t have to cost a fortune, either.
 You can choose decor and furniture that fits in a tight budget, or you can dive in and hire a professional to help.

-On average, the cost of furniture and interior decor per person in 2020 was around $534.17.
-If you want someone to curate a look for you, the cost to hire an interior designer is an average of $6,628.
+On average, a person spends about $534 on home decor per year as of 2020.
+If you want someone to curate an interior design theme for you, people spend an average of $6,630 to hire a designer.
 Wherever you land budget-wise, you’ll find easy ways to make your home a place you love to be.

-In this article, we'll detail the most popular interior design styles, tips for choosing a theme, and shopping suggestions for any budget.
+In this article, we'll detail the most popular interior design styles, tips for choosing an interior design theme, and shopping suggestions for any budget.

 When you do go searching for a realtor, don’t go it alone.
 Our partners at Clever Real Estate provide personalized support in finding the best local realtors who offer the lowest commissions available.